azunyankeion/Translator-Python-V1/README.md

 Linux
 ---------------------------------------------------
-How to Install This Beautiful Work Translator?
+How to Install This Beautiful Translator?
 ---------------------------------------------------
 Run the command: pip3 install googletrans colorama
 ---------------------------------------------------